GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk that have major violations or accidents may pay on average $1,150 more every year than a safer driver
+- Drivers considered higher risk with reckless driving or DUI convictions pay on average $1,150 more annually for Yukon insurance

 Rate Tables and Charts